 - Lemonade – saw for lunch and dinner

 If you choose to prepay for a drink package, you will have access to soda, specialty coffees, and alcohol.
 Otherwise, you can order a drink and give them your cabin number.
 You can pay at once at the end of the cruise.
-(We didn’t do this and happily drank water, coffee, and tea.
-One night we ordered wine.)
+We didn’t do this and happily drank the free water, coffee, and tea.
+One night we ordered wine.

 Kids can also get a drink package which includes soft drinks and lemonade.
-(Our kids drank water and didn’t do this.
+Our kids drank water and didn’t do this.
 They had enough sugar with the desserts and soft-serve ice cream.

 Government fees per person